 Integrate your Confluence Help Center with Customer Support Systems, and Analytics

 There are a number of integrations available for your help center.
 They can enhance the experience your users have with your help center and also help your team to improve your Confluence documentation over time.

 Integrate with a customer support system

 Sometimes your documentation doesn't have the answers users are looking for.
 No worries, you can point your users in the right direction by integrating your customer support system with your help center or knowledge base.
 Customers can then contact your service desk straight from your documentation to get the answers they need.
-Embed popular customer support systems such as Jira Service Desk Cloud and Zendesk to complete the help journey for your users.
+Embed popular customer support systems such as Jira Service Management Cloud and Zendesk to complete the help journey for your users.

-Integrate with Google Analytics
+Integrate with Google Analytics or Cloudflare Web Analytics

 You can integrate your help center with Google Tag Manager and Google Search Console as well.